harlibott/Reversi/README.md

 # Reversi
-Implements a non-GUI Reversi Game with simple AI implementation
+Implements a non-GUI clone Reversi Game with simple AI implementation.
+This includes ASCII art, score keeping, and interactions from the command line.
+This game has 3 options, human vs. human, Computer vs. Human, and Computer vs. Computer.